19th Regiment Royal Artillery: Recruitment areas

 The regiment traditionally recruited from the Highlands as its former nickname suggested but now also recruits from Grampian, Tayside, Fife, central Scotland and Argyll.
 With 40 Regt "Lowland Gunners" being placed into suspended animation as part of the Army 2020 plans, it became the principal Scottish artillery regiment.

-Freedom of the City
+Freedoms of the Cities

 19 Regiment RA is the local artillery regiment of the Highlands of Scotland, the Western Isles, Shetland and Orkney.
-The Regiment has been granted the Freedom of the Cities of Inverness and Colchester and wears the Robertson hunting tartan.
+The Regiment has been granted the Freedoms of the Cities of Inverness and Colchester.

+Tartan

+Bandsmen of the unit wear the hunting Robertson tartan in their dress uniforms (kilts and full plaids).
+This tartan was inherited from the original Loyal Clan Donnachie Volunteers raised in 1803, a unit of irregulars raised on Clan Robertson–Donnachaidh–Duncan lands.

 Batteries

 The regiment's batteries are as follows: